sophilabs-forks/edx-platform/docs/en_us/developers/source/process/contributor.rst

 #.
 The code should be clear and understandable.
    Comments in code, detailed docstrings, and good variable naming conventions are expected.
-The `edx-platform Github wiki`_ contains many great links to style guides for Python, Javascript, and internationaliation conventions.
+The `edx-platform Github wiki`_ contains many great links to style guides for Python, Javascript, and internationalization (i18n) conventions.

 #.
 The pull request should be as small as possible.
    Each pull request should encompass only one idea: one bugfix, one feature,